-We have all heard of them: crypto lockers, phishing mails, viruses, malware, and so many more.
+We have all heard of them: crypto lockers, phishing emails, viruses, malware, and so many more.
 They are very well known in today’s world of information technology.
 Every company tries to secure against them with firewall, antivirus, spam filtering for example.
 But is this enough?

-What if a user who works from home, where he is not protected by the most sophisticated firewall?
-What if a user opens a phishing mail in his personal mailbox without spam filter?
+What if a user works from home, where he is not protected by the most sophisticated firewall?
+What if a user opens a phishing mail in his personal mailbox without a spam filter?
 What if a user enters an infected USB flash drive in his company laptop?

 Furthermore, restricting access to the minimum that is needed will limit damage in the worst-case scenario.
 However, this can have an impact on a users’ routine and might need change management to implement these policies and restrictions.